tskit-dev/tstrait/benchmarks/README.md

 uv run --group test benchmarks/benchmark_genetic_value.py
 ```

+`genetic_value` builds each tree in turn and descends from the mutations of the
+causal sites it carries, at around 20ns a node once the tree building is
-The cost of the ARG sweep is the number of nodes that carry a causal allele, so
+amortised, so its cost is the number of nodes that carry a causal allele and the
-the allele frequency of the causal sites matters more than how many there are.
+allele frequency of the causal sites matters more than how many there are.
 `--selections` therefore draws them two ways: `uniform` over all sites, which
 the common variants in the tail of the frequency spectrum dominate, and `rare`,
 restricted to sites below `--rare-threshold`.
 The two differ by two orders of